- title Head Coach

 Included in Calipari’s NBA success are four No. 1 overall picks (Derrick Rose, Karl-Anthony Towns, Wall and Davis).
 No other coach has had more than three No. 1 picks, and 2012 was the first time two players from the same team (Davis and Kidd-Gilchrist) were taken with the first two selections in the draft.

 Calipari’s players have entered the league NBA-ready.
 His players have garnered 32 All-Star selections — all since 2010 — with Davis winning the game’s MVP honor in 2017.
 Rose was named MVP in 2011.
-Six of his players have been tabbed All-NBA (Rose, Wall, Davis, Towns, DeMarcus Cousins and Julius Randle), three have been named NBA Rookie of the Year (Rose, Towns and Tyreke Evans), and 15 players from Calipari’s first 12 teams at Kentucky have made the NBA All-Rookie teams.
-UK has produced more All-NBA players, more NBA All-Rookie and more NBA All-Defensive players than any other school in the Calipari era.
+Nine of his players have been tabbed All-NBA (Rose, Wall, Davis, Towns, DeMarcus Cousins, Julius Randle, Devin Booker, De’Aaron Fox and Shai Gilgeous-Alexander), three have been named NBA Rookie of the Year (Rose, Towns and Tyreke Evans), and 15 players from Calipari’s first 13 teams at Kentucky have made the NBA All-Rookie teams.
+UK has produced more All-NBA players, more NBA All-Rookie and more NBA All-Defensive players than any other school during the Calipari era.

 When Tyler Herro was tabbed the 2022 NBA Sixth Man of the Year, Calipari became the first coach in history to have a former player win each of the NBA’s highest honors.
 Rose was tabbed MVP in 2011, Rookie of the Years include Rose (2009), Tyreke Evans (2010) and Towns (2016), Julius Randle was the Most Improved Player in 2021, and Marcus Camby was the Defensive Player of the Year in 2007.